-Provided that the Appellate Tribunal may, if it thinks fit, accept an application from any party to an appeal in which the Appellate Tribunal has rendered its decision, for a clarification of any of the issues raised by the Appellate Tribunal in its decision:
+Provided further that the Appellate Tribunal may, if it thinks fit, accept an application from any party to an appeal in which the Appellate Tribunal has rendered its decision, for a clarification of any of the issues raised by the Appellate Tribunal in its decision:

-Provided further that such application shall specify the precise issue in respect of which a clarification is sought and give reasons as to why a clarification is necessary and the Appellate Tribunal shall only accept such application if it is satisfied that a material issue discussed in its decision requires further clarification or elaboration:
+Provided also that such application shall specify the precise issue in respect of which a clarification is sought and give reasons as to why a clarification is necessary.

-Provided further that the party likely to be adversely affected by such clarification shall also be given a notice by the Appellate Tribunal:
+(15) The Appellate Tribunal shall only accept an application under the first proviso of sub-section (14) if it is satisfied that a material issue discussed in its decision requires further clarification or elaboration.
+The party likely to be adversely affected by such clarification shall also be issued a notice by the Appellate Tribunal:

-Provided also that no application under this sub-section shall be accepted by the Appellate Tribunal later than thirty days of its decision.
+Provided that no such application shall be accepted by the Appellate Tribunal later than thirty days of its decision.

-(11) The Appellate Tribunal shall perform its functions under this Ordinance in accordance with such procedures as may be prescribed.
+(16) The Appellate Tribunal shall perform its functions under this Act in accordance with such procedures as may be prescribed.